epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 ```

-## Cmd 1 is same as 0
+## Cmd 1 is not used

-Same as command 0, it will be repurposed at some point.
+Will be repurposed.

 ## Cmd 2 from the application controller /w i2c-debug read the address sent when serial handshake RTS toggless